floratos-lab/hipc-dashboard-pipeline/data/README.md

 * **inf_gene_expression-titles_and_dates_df.RData**

 ## Standardized Curation Template Data (./standardized_curations)
-The "recreated_template" files are in the same spreadsheet format as the original curated data.
-These files represent the original data after all updates and transformations, and are provided in tab-delimited, RDS and Excel formats.
+The "standardized_curations" files represent  the curated data after all updates and transformations, and are provided in tab-delimited spreadsheet format.
 Files containing the "response components" for each signature are also provided in the tab-delimited Broad GMT format.

 Cell-type response component files (vaccination = "vac", infection = "inf").
 Examples given for vaccine exposure types: